etomuc/CPC6128_iRAM-1088/README.md

 >**USE AT YOUR OWN RISK.**

 - Get PCB from PCBWay here: https://www.pcbway.com/project/shareproject/CPC_iRAM_1088_1MB_internal_RAM_expansion_for_the_Amstrad_CPC_6128_ce7298f2.html
 - or use the PCB gerber files that can be found in the files folder on this project.
+- recommended thickness for the PCB is 1.0mm
 - CPLD programming files: please download the JED files from the files folder on the [iRAM/640 project](https://github.com/etomuc/CPC6128_iRAM-640).
 Those JED files already contain the required logic to address 1088MB.

 Otherwise please refer to the building instructions of the iRAM/640.
 The process is mostly identical except for two steps: